Utilize Environmental and Physiology Models

 Accurate Comfort Predictions

-Simulating human thermal comfort will provide you with the information you need to optimize the user experience and ensure product acceptance.
+Simulating human thermal comfort will give you the information you need to optimize the user experience and ensure product acceptance.

 Our engineers can help you create a thermal simulation using TAITherm with the Human Thermal Extension.
 You will be able to understand how altering the variables of your design affect the overall comfort of the human within your design.